Take the quiz

 Cleaning your aligners

 If you’re still asking if clear aligners are easier to keep clean than braces, this section might answer your questions.
 The complications of good oral hygiene don’t exist with aligners.
-When you brush your teeth and floss, it's as simple as removing the aligners, allowing you to brush just as before.

 What you can't eat with braces

-With braces, you have to be especially careful with certain hard foods such as some breads, candies and any other food that is eaten by tearing with incisors and canines, such as apples.
 This is because braces are glued to the dental surface with a special glue, so if you apply too much force, they can come off.
 If this happens, you’ll have to go to the clinic to glue them again and, therefore, lengthen the duration of orthodontic treatment.

-In addition, the consumption of sticky foods such as candies or sweets can also be an issue since they’re difficult to clean.
-Finally, certain foods should be avoided when wearing clear, ceramic or sapphire braces.
-Orthodontics with coloured braces that mimic the natural shade of tooth enamel can easily be stained by the consumption of tea, coffee or certain spices.
+In addition, the consumption of sticky foods can also be an issue since they’re difficult to clean and should be avoided when wearing clear, ceramic or sapphire braces.

 This restricted diet is another reason more people are choosing invisible orthodontics when contemplating teeth aligners vs braces.